 The updated list of OWASP 10 security vulnerabilities is as follow:

-The Broken Access Controls vulnerability allows users to bypass restrictions by changing URLs, manipulating parameters, or exploiting weak permission checks to view other people’s accounts or gain other admin privileges.
+The Broken Access Control vulnerability allows users to bypass restrictions by changing URLs, manipulating parameters, or exploiting weak permission checks to view other people’s accounts or gain other admin privileges.

 Common examples of broken access control risks: